 The activity undertaken during the course addresses a problem or concern identified by a community partner, and could include a wide range of activities, from environmental issues to educational needs of the community.

 Implementing Service Learning into Your Teaching

 The Center maintains a library of books, journals and videos which are available for check-out by Denison faculty, staff and students.
 To borrow an item, please contact the Alford Center with the name of the item you would like, and the Center staff will deliver it to your office.

 Please feel free to visit our office in the basement of Higley Hall at any time to browse through our offerings.

 The Alford Center has begun to develop guides to service learning by discipline.
 While not exhaustive, these guides are intended to provide an introduction to service learning in the disciplines listed.
 We welcome your suggestions or additions to these guides.
-Additional information about these and other disciplines can be found at Campus Compact and Learn and Serve America.
+Additional information about these and other disciplines can be found at Campus Compact.